kashishseraphic/phpslim/README.md

 - Enter Your DB Name        (Ex: SlimApp)
 - Enter Your User           (Ex: root)
 - Enter Your User Password  (Ex: password)
+- it will create new database and also generate .env
+- further it will promt for migration say (y/Y) (Mandatory).
+- further it will promt for seeders say (y/Y) (Mandatory).
 ### for manual setup follow the below steps

 ### 1. Install Dependencies